agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 ---

-## **📋 How to Use the Main Features**
+## **How to Use the Main Features**

 ### **Copying a Branch**
 1. **Select a branch** from the dropdown (e.g., "Bug Fixes", "Feature Ideas")
-2. **Click "Copy branch"** - This copies the main conversation up to where that branch started, then includes all messages from the selected branch in chronological order
+2. **Click "Copy branch"** - Shows progress overlay while copying the main conversation up to where that branch started, then includes all messages from the selected branch in chronological order
+3. **Wait for completion** - Progress overlay shows steps: preparing, collecting, scrolling, processing, formatting, and copying
+4. **Success notification** - Alert confirms the branch has been copied to clipboard
-3. **Open a new chat** and paste - Now you have the full context plus the focused discussion!
+5. **Open a new chat** and paste - Now you have the full context plus the focused discussion!

 **Why this is useful:**
 - Get complete context for a specific discussion thread